-Provide a brief explanation of how the proposed activities strategically align with the business plan or how they further the long-term goals of the business.
+Provide a brief explanation of how the proposed activities strategically align with the business plan or how they further the longterm goals of the business.
 Why are the proposed activities a short-term priority?
-Does anything else need to occur before the proposed activities are implemented?
+Does anything else need to occur before the prposes activities are implemented?
 Where do the proposed activities fit in with regards to the business's long-term goals?

-Opportunities/risks faced and proposed activities
+Opportunities/barriers/issues faced and proposed resolutions

-Provide an explanation of the major opportunities and any risks faced by the business.
-Elaborate on how the proposed activities and the grant funding will assist the business to take advantage of these opportunities, improve the operations of the business or help it to overcome / resolve the risks it currently faces.
-E.g. meeting prequalification requirements, increasing technical capability, improving internal processes, or staff upskilling and training.
+Provide an explanation of the major opportunities and any barriers or issues faced by the business.
+Elaborate on how the proposed activities and the grant funding will assist the business to take advantage of these opportunities, improve the operations of the business or help it to overcome / resolve the barriers / issues it currently faces.
+E.g. meeting pre-qualification requirements, increasing technical capability, improving internal processes, or staff upskilling and training.